kristianmandrup/pie-rails/README.md

 IE7.js is a JavaScript library to make Microsoft Internet Explorer behave like a standards-compliant browser.
 It fixes many HTML and CSS issues and makes transparent PNG work correctly under IE5 and IE6.

-Use any of the following:
+Use any of the following (not required if you are using PIE.htc in your CSS classes):

 ```html
 <!--[if lt IE 7]>